We’ve divided our favorite luxury hotels by area:

 The well-equipped gym, 18-metre swimming pool and sun terrace with wonderful views across Victoria Harbour and the Hong Kong Island cityscape have to been seen to be truly appreciated.

 The location is excellent for shopping, eating and the Star Ferry to Hong Kong Island.
 Oh, did we mention the Peninsula is just a short walk from all the Tsim Sha Tsui sauna and bar action?

 17 Science Street Museum Road, Tsim Sha Tsui, Hong Kong | map

 8.9 Very Good based on 2303 Agoda reviews

 Why this hotel: Ultra-modern.
 Beautiful design.
 Fantastic gym & pool.

-The new Hotel ICON is rather special and, in our opinion, a compelling option for gay travellers.
-Firstly, it is actually a teaching and research facility operated by the highly-regarded School for Hotel & Tourism Management.
+The new Hotel ICON is rather special and a compelling option for gay travellers.
+Firstly, it is actually a teaching & research facility operated by the highly-regarded School for Hotel & Tourism Management.
 Secondly, if you are a design aficionado, then the stunning building will knock your socks off.